Skip to content

 • Emergency fund: $8,000

-I built this house with my own hands.
+This house was my retirement plan.
 I renovated most of it myself.
 And it's been slowly killing me.

 The irony was almost too much to bear.